-Applicants experienced in Hardware design Circuit design System analysis Switching systems will be given special tasks and rising chances.
+Applicants experienced in Hardware design Circuit design System analysis Switching systems in physics or electronics will be given special tasks and rising chances.
 Experts in the cited fields achieve excellent salaries.
 The laboratories are located in Düsseldorf (Rheinland), Frankfurt (Main) or Munich.
 Knowledge of the German language is not required.